sttoracle/ORACASB/README.md

 ![](images/CASB/upload_indicator.png)

 Once the file has been processed CASB will display the results of its analysis.
-You can, at any time, go back to your results by making note of where on the timeline your specific sample log fits in.

 #### **STEP 4**: Explorer the results of the log file import
 At the top of the page CASB will display the users who used the most apps as well as the most popular apps that have been discovered